ShahruKhanHub/SiliconValleyGram/README.md

 - login
 - timeline
 - dashboard
+- stateful profile page

 # Setup - Pied Piper Style:
-- npm i or use yarn and you are set to take off
+- npm i or use yarn - then set to take off
+- can sign up as a new user or use mock user on sign in
+  - UN: PatrickMahomes@gmail.com
+  - PW: MVPMVP
 - Note: call the seedDatabase only once in lib/firebase to prevent repeated data

 # Stack of Tech